Jacques-on-Call/edit-ui/README.md

 ---

-## TipTap Editor and Content Pipeline

-This project includes a powerful, mobile-first content editor built with [TipTap](https://tiptap.dev/).
-The editor is designed to provide a clean, intuitive writing experience, while also ensuring that the content is saved in a structured, predictable format.

-### What it is

-The TipTap editor is a rich text editor that allows for the creation of various content blocks, including headings, paragraphs, images, callouts, and code blocks.
-It features a user-friendly toolbar for formatting and a sophisticated paste-handling mechanism that cleans and transforms content from various sources like Google Docs and Microsoft Word.

-### Why we built it

-The primary motivation for building this custom editor was to create a content creation experience that is optimized for mobile devices.
-Existing solutions like Decap CMS, while powerful, often have a user experience that is better suited for desktop environments.

-By building our own editor, we have full control over the user interface and can ensure that it is as intuitive and efficient as possible for on-the-go content creation and editing.

-Furthermore, by saving the content as a structured JSON object, we create a clean separation between the content and its presentation.
-This makes the content more portable, easier to analyze, and future-proofs it for use with other systems, including AI agents.

-### How it works

-The content pipeline consists of several key components:

-1.  **The Editor (`Editor.jsx`):** This is the main React component that houses the TipTap editor.
-It is responsible for rendering the editor, handling user input, and managing the editor's state.

-2.  **The Toolbar (`Toolbar.jsx`):** This component provides the user with a set of tools for formatting the content, such as applying bold or italic styles, creating headings, and inserting images.

-3.  **The Sanitizer (`sanitizer.js`):** When content is pasted into the editor, it first goes through a sanitization process.
-This process, which uses the `sanitize-html` library, removes any unwanted HTML tags and attributes, ensuring that the content is clean and secure.

-4.  **The Heuristic Transformer (`Editor.jsx`):** After sanitization, the content goes through a transformation process that applies a set of heuristic rules to detect the semantic intent of the pasted content.
-For example, a paragraph with a background color is converted into a "callout" block, and text with a monospace font is converted into a "code" block.

-5.  **The JSON Converter (`converter.js`):** The editor's content is stored internally as a Prosemirror document (a JSON-like structure).
-The `converter.js` module contains functions to convert this internal representation to our custom JSON schema and back.
-This custom schema is what gets saved to the file's frontmatter.

-6.  **The Astro Renderer (`ContentRenderer.astro`):** On the Astro side, the `ContentRenderer.astro` component is responsible for taking the structured JSON data from the frontmatter and rendering it into HTML using a set of corresponding Astro components (`Heading.astro`, `Paragraph.astro`, etc.).

-### Struggles and Questions

-During the development of this feature, I encountered a few challenges:

-*   **Build Process:** I faced some persistent issues with the `run_in_bash_session` tool, which prevented me from running the `npm run build` command in the `react-login` directory.
-This was a significant blocker for the Decap CMS integration, which ultimately led to the decision to remove it.
-*   **Decap CMS Integration:** My initial plan was to integrate the TipTap editor with Decap CMS as a custom widget.
-However, I was unable to find a straightforward way to do this with the `astro-decap-cms` integration.
-This, combined with the user's feedback that Decap CMS is not ideal for mobile users, led to the decision to build the editor as a standalone component.
-*   **Content Rendering Bug:** I am currently investigating a bug where the editor is displaying raw JSON instead of the rendered content.
-I have added a `console.log` statement to help debug this issue and am waiting for feedback from the user.

-An open question I have is how to best handle the API endpoints for saving and loading content.
-Currently, the editor communicates directly with a Cloudflare Worker.
-It might be beneficial to create a more abstract API layer in the future to decouple the frontend from the specific backend implementation.

----

 ## Developer & Agent Collaboration Notes

 To ensure smooth collaboration and prevent accidental data loss, please adhere to the following guidelines: